DJSures/NABU-LIB/README.md

 To use this library, you can follow the tutorial here: https://nabu.ca/homebrew-c-tutorial

+# The NABU-LIB Library
+The main library in the directories above is NABULIB.
+Within that folder you will find the main NABULIB libraries, which is the only stuff that need to be included in your NABU program.
+I have included fonts and utilities for graphics, sound, joystick, CPM, and more.
+If an example is missing or not working, ask me and I'll create it for you.

 # Tips
 I'm not using homebrew much, because I prefer Cloud CP/M builds.
 So you'll see my examples are leaning toward Cloud CP/M. It'll make your program friendly to distribute and will easily work on other CP/M systems if it isn't using hardware specific stuff.
 So if you disable keyboard, disable hcca, disable vdp, and use fprint/stdout and vt52 commands, it'll work on any z80 cpm computer.
 Now, if you use VDP and maintain interrupts for keyboard, then you're program is stuck with NABU but I still prefer CPM builds.
 Either way, the instructions for both are provided below.